Dissecting Operations in Spatial Compositions through Acoulogy as Sonic Thinking

 [There is the difficulty] of isolating in space a sound that one would like to study in relation to others that exist at the same time.
 It is impossible for us to “zoom in” on a sound when others resonate simultaneously with a similar force. […] [T]here is no sonic frame for sounds.⁸

 These difficulties of sounds’ temporal segmentation and spatial isolation, and a lack of sonic framing, are direct subject matter in several Coppice works.
-Its compositional framework, which follows aesthetic, technical, and perceptual considerations, experiments with how treating sound like an object may be represented in and as abstract music, and recognized, in turn, through an experimental listening that is, ideally, acoulogically-engaged.
+Its compositional framework, which follows aesthetic, technical, and perceptual considerations, experiments with how treating sound like an object may be represented in and as abstract music, and recognized, in turn, through an experimental listening that may be, ideally, acoulogically-engaged.

 The dilemmas of sonic objectification and framing, among others, continually recur as philosophical dilemmas and paradoxical inquiries reflexive of the auditory dimension, not dissimilar to those that experimental music may pose as perceptual provocations to a listener.
 In Chion’s words, “[t]hat the question of sound as an object should remain problematic, contradictory even, means that sound is this contradiction.
-All the components of an acoulogy will be found herein.”¹⁰ This said, Coppice works do not seek to solve those dilemmas, but point to them while creatively engaging with the ongoing questions they pose.
+All the components of an acoulogy will be found herein.”¹⁰ This considered, Coppice works do not seek to solve those dilemmas, but point to them while creatively engaging with the ongoing questions they pose.

 Sound designer Rob Bridgett describes an ambiguous aural image as a deliberate disorientation device in film sound and sound art, whose signification is called into question.¹¹ In respect to such ambiguity inherent in acousmatic sound, experimental music, and to some extent in the auditory dimension experienced everyday, this study is not meant to be exhaustive or fully revelatory of a music that is meant to be as rich and stimulating as it is disorienting and challenging.
 Rather, it seeks to guide the perception of its intentionalities in being conceived materially, technically, conceptually, and perceptually, acknowledging nuances in ambiguity.

-As a form of listening appreciation akin to learning a different language, this study seeks to contribute to experimental music as an art form, as a tradition, and as a practice which may often be dismissed as obscure, indecipherable, or overlooked as arbitrary, or merely other.
+As a form of listening appreciation akin to learning a different language, this study seeks to contribute to experimental music as an art form, as a tradition, and as a practice which may often be dismissed as obscure, indecipherable, or overlooked as arbitrary or other.
 Coppice’s music has been regarded by writers as “intriguing and oddly listenable in what at times comes across as an alien sound world, intelligible to someone or something if not to you,”¹² “an extraterrestrial music which does not seem produced on the same planet, and which seems to arise from a new species, a species endowed with an extremely sharp, sensitive, and poetic perception of sound;”¹³ and “as some kind of ongoing project that is developing in public, growing outward from a small collection of sounds, instruments and techniques that expand upon one another, building blocks of sound put together in increasingly interesting and complex ways to make new works, dismantled and then rebuilt again.”¹⁴ “In concept, presentation, and execution, a Coppice record can feel a lot like a puzzle.
 The solution, however, is not a matter of decoding or uncovering, but of becoming more puzzled.”¹⁵ Furthermore, “Coppice tells [a] story that may be irrational, in any case outside the pre-established aesthetic codes, but a story that is worth it for its singularity, for the originality of the language it puts in place, but also for its often surprising structure.”¹⁶

 As an overarching musical experiment, Coppice is steeped in acoulogical experimentation as sonic thinking.
-The cross-relational interdisciplinary, technological, and conceptual layers of Coppice as artistic research all come to the fore in this investigation, in observing the kinds of spaces that are created, transformed, and traversed through its musical abstractions.
+A proposal by writer Bernd Herzogenrath, sonic thinking aims to relate the “[development of] an alternative philosophy of music that takes music seriously as a “form of thinking”,” and artistic research “not in the meaning of art being a handmaiden subordinate to [and evaluated by] parameters of the sciences [a highly debatable practice], but more as a mediaphilosophical praxeology—artists [in this case: sound artists] thinking.”¹⁷ The cross-relational interdisciplinary, technological, and conceptual layers of Coppice as artistic research all come to the fore in this investigation, in observing the kinds of spaces that are created, transformed, and traversed through its musical abstractions.
 As Chion’s acoulogy’s aim is to “[enrich, shed light on, and feed] all of listening,”¹⁸ this music too addresses a hypothetical listener and sonic thinker amid co-creative processes.

 Ahead is a selected chronology of Coppice works and operations, and their resonance with lines of thought in acoulogy as sonic thinking.
 This writing does not detail Coppice’s organology, nor narrate the arc of its creative constraints.
-Those narratives may be explored on Coppice’s website including and the lecture transcripts and writings Legend of Passing Time with Instruments and Captions (2021), Lightyears: Exploded/Collapsed Auditions for Test Audiences and Technics (2023), among others.¹⁹ Knowledge of Coppice’s instrumental and conceptual frameworks are helpful, although not crucial to know prior to delving into this document’s five sections.
+Those narratives may be explored on Coppice’s website including and the lecture Legend of Passing Time with Instruments and Captions (2021), the article Lightyears: Exploded/Collapsed Auditions for Test Audiences and Technics (2023), among others.¹⁹ Knowledge of Coppice’s instrumental and conceptual frameworks are helpful, although not crucial to know prior to delving into this document’s five sections.

 The third section, Multi-sidedness and Turning, details how some compositions address the cassette tape on which they are published as an artistic medium, proposing music as an object to be literally turned, and metaphorically considered from different sides as if an object, in relation to the media object that holds it.